cloudera-labs/cloudera.cloud/CONTRIBUTING.md

 > [!NOTE]
 > :fire_extinguisher: A **hotfix** should branch from `main`.
 It will then be committed to both the `main` and `devel` branches.

+## Running pre-commit

+We use [pre-commit](https://pre-commit.com/) to lint and validate submissions.

+Setting up `pre-commit` is straightforward; see the [Installation](https://pre-commit.com/#installation) documentation on the `pre-commit` site for details.

+We highly suggest you install the local `git` hook scripts as well; run `pre-commit install` within the root of the project.

+Lastly, you can run the hooks prior to committing changes (and PR submission) by executing `pre-commit run -a`.

 ## Signing your commits